Em0t3t/H-cktivityCon-2021-CTF/Scripting/Uhaha.md

 # SOLVE
 * We need brute-force one more time to get the flag
+* Rename uhaha to uhaha.uha
-* Use option -o+ to overwrite old file uhaha
+* Use option -o+ to overwrite old file uhaha.uha
 * Use option -pw to enter password
 * Don't click or use the keyboard during executing this script